WebGrabber Release Notes 2016 R1.1

 WebGrabber Quick Start Guide

-See the WebGrabber Quick Start Guide for information about installation and using the WebGrabber Configuration Manager:
+See the Legacy section for the WebGrabber Quick Start Guide for information about installation and using the WebGrabber Configuration Manager at:

-See the WebGrabber API Reference Guide for information about .NET and COM methods and properties:
+See the Legacy section for the WebGrabber API Reference Guide for information about .NET and COM methods and properties at: